Masters in Management Information System (MIS)

 Hone your interview skills.

-Almost all schools will require an interview round once your application has been shortlisted.
+Almost all schools will require an interview round once your application has been selected.
 However, do not wait until then to prepare for the interview.

-Do some research in advance on the kinds of questions asked and the kinds of responses expected.
+Do some research in advance on the kinds of questions asked and the kind of responses expected.

 Get help from experts to prepare for your interview.